cscw2015/maverick/Interim/Interim.md

 ### Appendix 1: Team Roles

 ####Kimberlee Graham-Knight: Group Leader
 Kimberlee is taking on the role of group leader.
 She is responsible for regularly checking in on each group member to ensure that they are fulfilling their roles and that any issues or questions they have can be addressed as soon as possible.
 This includes delegating tasks as necessary.
 Kimberlee is also responsible for conducting some of our interviews with city councillors, and has attended some of the city council meetings to help establish a background for our research.
+Further, she is responsible for some of the literature review along with Roshni.

 ####Roshni Jain: Data Analysis
 Roshni is responsible for overseeing the analysis of all the data we collect from interviews.
 As interviews are completed, she and Tian will be transcribing the audio recordings provided from these interviews.
 After all the transcriptions are completed, Roshni will be responsible for leading the analysis on these interview results.
 She is also responsible for reviewing any relevant literature and collating the background research necessary to ground this project and give it context.
 To assist with providing context, Roshni has attended some of the city council meetings.